Shared expressions

 - Description (optional)

-- A description of the shared expression in a few words, if it is not obvious from the name and expression.
+- A description of the shared expression in a few words, along with the unit.

-- A description of the shared expression in a few words, if it is not obvious from the name and expression.
+- A description of the shared expression in a few words, along with the unit.

 - Expression